-If you are on a gaming laptop, then one of the biggest reasons for your games no using your dedicated graphics card could be that you are running it on battery.
+If you are on a gaming laptop, one of the biggest reasons for your games not using your dedicated graphics card could be running it on battery.

-A laptop with a powerful dedicated graphics card if running on battery will be limited to using the integrated graphics only.
+A laptop with a powerful dedicated graphics card running on battery will only be limited to using the integrated graphics.

-The dedicated graphics cards on most, if not all, gaming laptops only run if your laptop is connected to the power socket.
+The dedicated graphics cards on most, if not all, gaming laptops only run if your computer is connected to the power socket.

-6. Are Using the Correct PCIe Slot for Your Graphics Card?
+6. Are You Using the Correct PCIe Slot for Your Graphics Card?

-One very important reason why your games may not be using graphics card is if it is placed in an incorrect slot.
-A typical graphics card requires an x16 slot in order to function properly.
+One fundamental reason why your games may not be using graphics card is if it is placed in an incorrect slot.
+A typical graphics card requires an x16 slot to function correctly.

 However, not all x16 slots are the same.
-While a true x16 slot has 16 PCIe lanes, some x16 slots only feature 4 PCIe lanes.
+While an x16 space has 16 PCIe lanes, some x16 places only feature 4.

-Installing a dedicated graphics card in a PCIe slot with only 4 lanes will render it inoperable or reduce its functionality.
+Installing a dedicated graphics card in a PCIe slot with only four lanes will render it inoperable or reduce its functionality.

-Take for instance the motherboard above, your graphics card will only work if it is installed in the first x16 slot.
+For instance, your grapMotherboardill will only work with the motherboard above if installed in the first x16 slot.

 7. BIOS Settings

-What happens is that the motherboard has the integrated graphics set as the first priority and the PCI express as the second.
-Priority is the setting that decides which component is going to be used and which one is going to be on standby.
+What happens is that the motherboard has the integratMotherboard set as the priority and the PCI express as the second.
+Priority is the setting that decides which component will be used and which one will be on standby.